sevugganpythoncoder-hub/My-Python-Codes/README.md

-Hello To the people reading this Text I just wanna say that but looking at my github profile you are encouraging me to practise my skill everyday and i appreciate that!
-Hope to get a job in python in Hight school(i am still in hight school)
+Hello To the people reading this Text I just wanna say that by looking at my github profile you are encouraging me to practise my skill everyday and i appreciate that!
+Hope to get a job in python in High school(i am still in high school)